-Once in place an EHCP can be changed or ceased at any point.
+Once in place an Education, Health and Care Plan (EHCP) can be changed or ceased at any point.
 Once an EHCP is in place for a child or young person, it does not necessarily remain static.

 These are examples of reasons why an EHCP may need to be changed:

 - it may become apparent quite quickly that the EHCP does not specify the special educational needs (SEN) or provision adequately